borbit/node-leaderboard/README.md

   - `rank(member, λ)`

-    Ranks a member in the leaderboard.
+    Retrieves the rank for a member in the leaderboard.

         board.rank('borbit', function(err, rank) {
           // rank - current position, -1 if a member didn't